holser/openstack-summit-paris-2014/markdown/02-OpenStack-Architecture.md

 Note:
 Here is a classical diagram of OpenStack and its loosely coupled components.

-What is the main problems with all these componts?
+What are the main problems with each of these components?

 You should organize High Availability for all of these components.
-So, in reality you should have at least 2 copies of these elements.
-However, I would suggest to have at least 3 copies to eleminate split brain scenarios you may have.
+So, in reality, you should have at least 2 copies of each these elements.
+However, I would suggest to have at least 3 copies to eleminate split brain scenarios that may arise.

 All components should be ready for High Availability.
-Some of them might be under arbitrary control, Some of them may have own healing mechanisms.
+Some of them might be under arbitrary control, Some of them may have their own healing mechanisms.